 The main campus site is close to the Haymarket, just north-west of Newcastle city centre.
 The campus itself is spread over a number of streets in this location.
 As mentioned, most student accommodation is within 3-10 minutes walk from the main campus with the furthest, Bowsden Court in South Gosforth, and St Marys College in Fenham being 2 miles away.
 Newcastle is well served by metro underground making transport to and from campus easy.

-Newcastle university is ranked =175th in the Times Higher Education rankings.
-It is ranked between 201-300 in the Shanghai Jaio Tong rankings and is a member of the Russell group of universities.
+Newcastle university is ranked =146th in the Times Higher Education rankings.
+It is ranked between 201-300th in the Shanghai Jiao Tong rankings and is a member of the Russell group of universities.

-The latest figures indicate a total of 4000 international students coming from 120 countries representing approximately 19% of all students.
+The latest figures indicate a total of 5,000 international students coming from 120 countries, representing approximately 24% of all students.

 For more information, please visit Pathway & Foundation page.